NOKOTOTA HORSE IMAGES

 We can often feel like we’re on our own in the world.
 Not everyone feels like they have a community of people behind them.
-Sights like flocks of birds or horse images may not always be relatable.
+Sights like flocks of birds or Nokota horse images may not always be relatable.
 It can often give people a sense of pride to know that we’re independent and capable of navigating the world with nothing but ourselves.
 For many, this is a great feat worthy of praise.
 However, it can be this cloud of pride that tends to deter us from forming deeper and wider communities with those around us.

 Safety in Numbers

 There’s no better example of this than in the animal kingdom.
 On one of my photography expeditions, I had put myself up in the wilderness of North Dakota.
-While combing through the plains looking for suitable models for my black and white horse prints I came across some wild horses.
+While combing through the plains looking for suitable models for my black and white horse prints I came across some Nokota horses.
 There were about 180 wild Nakota horses, grazing on the lush grass that stretched across their serene home.
 All of these animals were a part of a collective unit, their herd.
 Any working knowledge of zoology or animal behavior will tell you that prey animals, like horses, do this for a very good reason.

-As I approached the crowd of herbivores, one horse on the outskirts caught sight of me and immediately also perked up, His demeanor changed and suddenly he was in guard mode, tasked with alerting the rest of his herd of my presence.
-Soon all 180 or so horses had perked their heads up from their absentminded grazing.
+As I approached the crowd of herbivores, one Nokota horse on the outskirts caught sight of me and immediately also perked up, His demeanor changed and suddenly he was in guard mode, tasked with alerting the rest of his herd of my presence.
+Soon all 180 or so Nokota horses had perked their heads up from their absentminded grazing.
 They all began to analyze me to determine if I was worth fleeing from their lunch.
 I helped them make this decision by backing off and also photographing their herd from a distance.
 Closer black and white horse prints could wait.

 I returned the next day, and almost like clockwork, the same plot played out as I approached the herd.
 First the one, and then the whole.
-Every horse was aware of me and was also a part of the narrative.
+Every Nokota horse was aware of me and was also a part of the narrative.
 They were a solid unit.

 Why a Herd?